Issue 48

 Image credit: Dominique White, split obliteration, 2024, driftwood, high volatile charcoal, forged iron, metal wire, sisal, raffia, destroyed sails, exhausted ropes, Installation view, Dominique White: Deadweight, Max Mara Art Prize for Women (2022-24), 2 July - 15 September 2024, Whitechapel Gallery, London.
 Courtesy and © Above Ground Studio (Matt Greenwood)

 Sometimes, they look like ancient ship anchors on the verge of disintegration; other times, they resemble carcasses of giant prehistoric sea mammals bolstered to the seafloor.
-Deadweight– the sculptural installation by artist Dominique White–is inspired by her residency as the ninth winner of the Max Mara Art Prize for Women (2022-2024).
-Now on view at Collezione Maramotti, the exhibition space and contemporary art collection at the fashion house’s headquarters in Reggio Emilia, Deadweight is the culmination of White’s exploration into maritime and nautical themes and histories through the lens of Black Subjectivity.
-The work expresses the breadth of the artist’s research and conceptual explorations enriched by her residency across Italy as part of the biennial Prize, which is a long-standing initiative between Max Mara, Whitechapel Gallery (London) and Collezione Maramotti.
+Deadweight – the sculptural installation by artist Dominique White – was inspired by her residency as the ninth winner of the Max Mara Art Prize for Women (2022-2024).
+Now on view at Collezione Maramotti, the exhibition space and contemporary art collection at the fashion house’s former headquarters in Reggio Emilia, Deadweight is the culmination of White’s exploration into maritime and nautical themes and histories through the lens of Black Subjectivity.
+The work expresses the breadth of the artist’s research and conceptual explorations enriched by her residency across Italy as part of the biennial Prize, an initiative between Max Mara, Whitechapel Gallery (London) and Collezione Maramotti.

 Image credit: Dominique White in her studio in Todi, 2024.
 Photo: Zouhair Bellahmar